cs6450-PlaceholderName/cs6450-labs/README.md

-# Execution instructions

-ssh node[num]
-exit to leave

-ip addr

-./run-cluster.sh 1 1 "" "-asynch"

-nproc - number of cores

-# notes
-runcluster script autmaitcally if give num servers will make the remaining one's clients. also as client arg it will give all the server ip:ports as hosts which ends up in hostlist.

 # Results

-Final throughput numbers
+Final throughput numbers:

+`todo todo todo`

+Hardware utilization metrics (from pprof):

+`todo todo todo`

-Some rough numbers on hardware utilization metrics (CPU, memory, network) Scaling characteristics (how performance changes with cluster size and/or with increasing offered client load)
+Scaling characteristics (how performance changes with cluster size and/or with increasing offered client load)

-At a minimum, if your approach scales run it with small scale and larger scale Any performance graphs and visualizations for the above
+At a minimum, if your approach scales run it with small scale and larger scale

+Any performance graphs and visualizations for the above

 # Design